 The last coronation here was 1825 of Charles X, who was quite unpopular and shortly overthrown after.
 The Reims Cathedral was one of the buildings substantially destroyed during World War I, which had to be almost entirely rebuilt.
 A large donation from John D. Rockefeller was able to restore the Cathedral to what we see today.

-When you walk through the cathedral, you can’t help but remark upon the extraordinary history of this royal tourist attraction.
-All around the exterior and interior facades, there are giant size statues of French Kings and saints.
+When you walk through the cathedral, you can’t help but remark upon the extraordinary history of this tourist attraction.
+All around the exterior and interior facades, there are giant size statues of kings and saints.

 The building today is an inspiration for the reconstruction of Notre Dame de Paris which was also significantly damaged after a large fire in 2019.
 It is officially recognized on the UNESCO world heritage list.